cocoanlab/AIDA/README.md

-# Automatic and Interpretable Depression Assessment Using a Large Language Model
+# Interpretable Depression Assessment Using a Large Language Model

 This repository is for sharing the codes that are used in the following paper.

-> Jae-Joong Lee, Jihoon Han, Choong-Wan Woo\*, Automatic and Interpretable Depression Assessment Using a Large Language Model, _in prep_
+> Jae-Joong Lee, Jihoon Han, Choong-Wan Woo\*, Interpretable Depression Assessment Using a Large Language Model, _in prep_

 <br>